-Pack Monadnock Mountain, NH
+Pack Monadnock Mountain, New Hampshire

 Sam and Nikki on the summit of Pack Monadnock Mt Nikki and I at the summit.